seandstewart/bardly/pending/problems/troilus-and-cressida/11-player.md

 Patience herself, what goddess e'er she be,
 Doth lesser blench at sufferance than I do.
 At Priam's royal table do I sit;
-And when fair Cressid comes into my thoughts,—
+And when fair Cressid comes into my thoughts,---
 O Pandarus!
-I tell thee, Pandarus,—
+I tell thee, Pandarus,---
 When I do tell thee, there my hopes lie drown'd,
 Reply not in how many fathoms deep
 They lie indrench'd.
 I tell thee I am mad
 In Cressid's love: thou answer'st 'she is fair;'
 But, saying thus, instead of oil and balm,
 Thou lay'st in every gash that love hath given me
-The knife that made it. …
+The knife that made it. ...

 **PANDARUS**
-… I speak no more than truth.
+...
+I speak no more than truth.

 **TROILUS**
 Thou dost not speak so much.